-2 Stocks Standing Out In The Internet Software & Services Industry
+2 Stocks Standing Out in the Internet Software & Services Industry

 Verisign is benefiting from a growing trend in new domain name registrations as well as price increases of up to 7% pursuant to the Third Amendment to the .com Registry Agreement with ICANN.
 The steady nature of the business that is tied to digital transformation leads to relatively steady cash flows.
 A couple of concerns include softening renewals of new/first-time renewal businesses (related to macro concerns and search algorithms) and competition from Google’s free public domain name service.

-This Zacks Rank #2 company is up 10.2% over the past year.
+This Zacks Rank #2 (Buy) company is up 9.9% over the past year.
 The Zacks Consensus Estimate for the 2022 EPS is unchanged in the last 60 days while the estimate for 2023 is up a couple of cents.

 Price and Consensus: VRSN